 The Season Starter wall of water can be left in place through the entire growing season.
 Just make sure to keep the cells constantly filled to an equal level.
 During the hottest days of summer, the Season Starter works in the opposite fashion, absorbing heat from the outside and moderating it on the inside, so plants don’t get scalded.

-After the last produce is harvested from most gardens, your Season Starter will protect your plants to keep them producing another month or more past frost and freezing temperatures.
-When the season is completely finished, simply drain the water from the cells and store the Season Starter in a shed or garage until the next gardening season is about to start.
+After the last produce is harvested from most gardens, your Season Starters will protect your plants to keep them producing another month or more past frost and freezing temperatures.
+When the season is completely finished, simply drain the water from the cells and store Season Starters in a shed or garage until the next gardening season is about to start.

 Eggplant is a warm-weather crop that is easy to grow, and it's a colorful, attractive addition to the garden.
 Fruits vary from small egg-shaped globes to heavy oblong teardrops to skinny foot-long Asian varieties, and the glossy skins can range in color from deep purple to light violet, lavender, yellow, white, green and pink.

 Eggplant can be grown from seed or as a transplant.
 Seeds should be started 8 to 10 weeks in advance and transplant to the garden, or plant seeds directly in the garden after the threat of frost has passed.
 Choose a warm, sunny garden spot.
 Soil should be well-drained, fertile and rich in organic matter.
 Eggplant needs calcium, so an addition of mineral lime to the soil before planting is beneficial.
 Allow a foot or two of space between plants, and water frequently to maintain moisture in the soil.

 Begin picking eggplant as soon as they're big enough to eat and keep picking them throughout the growing season, to encourage production of new fruit.
 They should be shiny and firm, but not hard to the touch.
 Always cut the fruits from the stems, rather than pulling or twisting them off.
 As the frost season approaches, you can pinch off flowers to encourage faster maturation of fruits already ripening.